-Storing opened (in use) lixisenatide: Store at room temperature with the pen cap attached, and use within 14 days.
-Do not store the injection pen with a needle attached.
+Storing opened (in use) lixisenatide: Store at room temperature in the original package with the pen cap attached.
+Do not store with a needle attached.

 Wait until your next meal and use the medicine within 1 hour before you eat.
 Then go back to your regular injection schedule the next day.
-Do not use extra medicine to make up the missed dose.
+Do not use two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Follow your doctor's instructions about any restrictions on food, beverages, or activity.

 Get emergency medical help if you have signs of an allergic reaction: hives, itching, severe rash; rapid heartbeats; trouble swallowing; difficult breathing; feeling light-headed; swelling of your face, lips, tongue, or throat.

 Stop using this medicine and call your doctor at once if you have:

 - pancreatitis--severe pain in your upper stomach spreading to your back, nausea and vomiting, fast heart rate;

 - low blood sugar--headache, hunger, sweating, irritability, dizziness, nausea, fast heart rate, and feeling anxious or shaky; or

 - kidney problems--little or no urination, painful or difficult urination, swelling in your feet or ankles, feeling tired or short of breath.